Community Notices for 20 August 2018

 - The Bluff Maritime Museum is open Monday-Friday from 10-4.30, and on weekends and public holidays, from 12:30-4:30.
 They’ve got lots of fascinating history to view, including fishing & sealing memorabilia, tours of an oyster boat, and info about this earliest European settled community, including shipwrecks in the challenging southern waters.
 Admission for adults is $3, and its $1 for children.

 - The Awarua Communications Museum at 1276 Bluff Rd is open on Sundays from 1-4pm.
 Take a step into a unique part of our history, view their collection of local & national communications memorabilia and enjoy their interactive exhibitions.
-Entry is $6 for adults and $3 for children.
+Entry is via cash only – it’s $6 for adults and $3 for children.

 - The Southland Fire Museum on the corner of Jed & Spey Sts features 5 fire engines dating from 1940 onwards, and equipment and memorabilia used around Southland.
 It offers a visual & hands on experience for young and old.
 It’s open every Sunday, Tuesday & Thursday from 11-4, and it has a gold coin entry.